edamame-course/2018-Tutorials/Intro_R_RStudio/R_tutorial.md

 Let's try it by installing a common package: `tidyverse`.
 This package is unique in that its author bundled *many* tools together (`ggplot2`,`dplyr`,`readr`, and more!) in a super-package called tidyverse.
 ```
-`install.packages("tidyverse")
+install.packages("tidyverse")
 ```

+Congratulations!
+With one line of code, you have installed *many* useful R packages, but you are not ready to use these packages quite yet.
 Whenever you want to use a package, you have to load it in your R session.
-For that, use the library function:
+For that, use the `library()` function:
 ```
 library(tidyverse)
 ```
+Now `tidyverse` is loaded and ready for use!

 Notice how we did not use quotes this time.
-This is because "" in R refer to things outside of R. Before installing, tidyverse was outside of R. Once installed, R "knows about" tidyverse, so quotes are no longer needed.
+This is because `""` in R typically refer to things outside of R. Before installing, tidyverse was outside of R. Once installed, R "knows about" tidyverse, so quotes are no longer needed.

 ***
-__Pro tip:__ It is a good idea to load all required packages at the beginning of an R script.
+__Pro tip:__ It is a good idea to load all required packages at the beginning of an `.R` script.
 This helps people who are using your code know what they need to load/ install.
 ***

+## Using R: Packages